Get in touch

 Wash before entering the shared water

-Drink warm sake in while you're bathing
+Drink warm sake while you're bathing

 Try out the different temperatures